microsoft/playwright/docs/src/browsers.md

 ### Run tests on different browsers
 * langs: js

 Playwright can run your tests in multiple browsers and configurations by setting up **projects** in the config.
-You can also add [different options][TestProject] for each project.
+You can also add [different options](./test-configuration) for each project.

 ```js
 import { defineConfig, devices } from '@playwright/test';